Aptomi/k8s-app-engine/refactoring_in_progress.md

 - so that services can have labels (and we can refer to them from criteria expressions)
 - and services can have labels operations (set/remove, etc)
 - just rename existing "labels" (ops) to "change-labels" in yaml to avoid confusion

+* add unit test to verify label calculation in the engine while policy is being resolved